tc39/notes/es9/2018-05/may-24.md

 DE: A minor point about C++, the user defining numeric literals was from a user extension, not part of the language specification.

 DH: Anything that requires multiple underscores is aesthetically gross, it's a non-starter for me.
 The second one, the single apostrophe also bothers me a lot.
-I love the let's call them “GDPR” separators—if you squint really hard they seem like a natural compromise between US and European separators.
+I love the let's call them "GDPR" separators—if you squint really hard they seem like a natural compromise between US and European separators.
 It's unclear how extensive the precedence is, and how far the divergence from precedence is—like the first time you see 1_000_000 might be surprising, but it's an easy thing to figure out in context.

 RW: To clarify: row 4 means this _might_ happen when we go back to the drawing board to redo this Spec.
 Since you said you really like the way that this works, I want to mention this as a caveat; we may not end up choosing the _, so you liking that may not ultimately